KStateMachine/kstatemachine/README.md

 _Note: only one transition is possible per event type.
 This means you cannot have multiple transitions parametrized with same Event subclass._

+Events that does not match any defined transition are simply ignored by state machine.
+But you can see them if logging is enabled.

-Transition may have no target state which means that state machine stays in current state when such transition triggers:
+Transition may have no target state (targetState is null) which means that state machine stays in current state when such transition triggers:
 ```kotlin
 greenState {
     transition<SwitchYellowEvent>()